daijro/camoufox/README.md

 Camoufox does **not** fully support injecting Chromium fingerprints.
 Some WAFs (such as [Interstitial](https://nopecha.com/demo/cloudflare)) test for Spidermonkey engine behavior, which is impossible to spoof.

 ## Playwright Usage

+> [!NOTE]
+> It is recommended to use Camoufox's Python interface instead.
+See [here](https://github.com/daijro/camoufox/tree/main/pythonlib#camoufox-python-interface) for more information.

 Camoufox is fully compatible with your existing Playwright code.
 You only have to change your browser initialization: